 What is Periodontal Therapy?

-Periodontal therapy is the treatment of gum disease, a progressive infection of the gum tissues that can impact many aspects of your oral and overall health.
-Dr. Shulman emphasizes the importance of maintaining good gum health for patients of all ages, and especially as we age.
-Healthy gums support stable teeth, overall dental health and wellness.
+Periodontal therapy is the treatment of gum disease, an infection in the gums that can affect your oral and overall health.
+Dr. Drew Shulman stresses the importance of keeping your gums healthy, especially as we get older.
+Healthy gums support strong teeth and good dental health.

 periodontal therapy in northeast Philadelphia, PA

-You can also help prevent gum disease through daily brushing and flossing as well as routine visits to the dentist for dental cleanings and examinations.
+You can help prevent gum disease by brushing and flossing daily, along with regular visits to the dentist for cleanings and exams.

 Gum Disease: Causes and Symptoms

-Common causes of gum disease include smoking or tobacco use, improper oral hygiene, and certain medications.
-Gum disease develops when bacteria and plaque build up and infect the gums.
-Left untreated, the bacteria can erode healthy gum tissue and create pockets of infection between the gums and tooth roots.
+Common causes of gum disease include smoking, poor oral hygiene, and some medications.
+Gum disease starts when bacteria and plaque build up, infecting the gums.
+If left untreated, the bacteria can damage the gums and create pockets of infection around the tooth roots.

 • Toothaches